Why is Yorkshire Terrier Temperament essential to know about?

 Dominant Personality

-Despite its size, one very dominant trait of Yorkshire Terrier temperament is its ability to assert its presence, which eventually results in dominance.
+Despite its size, one dominant trait of the Yorkshire Terrier temperament is its ability to assert its presence, which eventually leads to dominance.
 If not well-taught with social skills, this dog can get into fights with larger dogs even though there’s no apparent chance of victory.
 It can get too aggressive towards strangers and other animals.

-This is also why Yorkies are often kept at home on a leash and rarely brought to parks and public places.
-They can always pick up fights on their way and can get them killed if they are no match.
+This is also why Yorkies are often kept at home on leashes and rarely brought to parks and other public places.
+They can always pick up fights along the way and get themselves killed if they are no match.

 They always want to get noticed.
 If you ignore them, they sometimes get disheartened.
-Thus, a breed like this entails consistent discipline and regular exercise to alleviate their lousy temperament.
+Thus, a breed like this requires consistent discipline and regular exercise to mitigate its bad temperament.

 Yorkshire Terriers are famous for their stubbornness.
 This behaviour is somewhat inherited, and their history has something to do with it.
 When “not in the mood,” they often refuse to follow or listen.
 Improper housebreaking may have also contributed to this.